Tsangares/iotaworkshop/README.md

 To learn more about the ideolgy about behind the IOTA Workshop, I urge you to take a look at the [white paper](https://gist.github.com/Tsangares/6a6521ae66a4a4c75f5c55a15242ce13#file-iota_workshop-md).

+# Content

+Please view the [wiki](https://github.com/Tsangares/iotaworkshop/wiki) to see a list of the components and how to compile them together to replicate the IOTA Workshop proof of concept.

+The following is a abstract on how this proof of concept operates.
+This project contains the logic involved with creaing a vending equipment serivce; fully autonomous and operated using the IOTA ledger.
+An e-paper display interfaces with the user to guiding them through depositing IOTA into an escrow account.
+This operates a servo that is pick proof to unlock a box that gives access to an tool which is the instrument of producion.
+When the user retuns the tool, an RFID sensor will detect and confirm the tool has been returned and will finish the escrow by returning the deposit on the tool.
+The servo then proceeds to lock the box, disabling people from trying to steal the tool inside.

 # Installation

 First please check with the [wiki](https://github.com/Tsangares/iotaworkshop/wiki) on the parts you need and the how to wire the device, then you can proceed on installing the software.